sonnygeorge/semantic-steve/README.md

 PRs with small, narrowly-scoped changes/fixes are welcome.

-However, please [ping me on discord](www.discord.com) or elsewhere if you would like to work on an actual enhancement/feature so that we can keep efforts synced and productive.
+However, please [ping Sonny on Discord](https://discord.gg/qQXsntuP) or elsewhere if you would like to work on an actual enhancement/feature so that we can keep efforts synced and productive.

 Please also feel free to raise GitHub issues.